RichardLettich/RichardLettich.github.io/_posts/2018-08-20-The_Power_Rule.md

 ---
-title: 'Getting Intimate with The Power Rule'
+title: 'Intuition in Calculus: Getting Intimate with The Power Rule'
 date: 2018-08-20
 permalink: /posts/2018/08/The_Power_Rule/
 tags: